-This document presents a number of supported scenarios for how to use KioskForge.
-Actual samples are work in progress.
+This document presents several supported scenarios for using KioskForge.
+Actual samples are a work in progress.

 This is the simplest case, the one that KioskForge was originally made for.
 With this scenario, you'll get a finished kiosk ready to deploy using a Raspberry Pi 4B or 5 with at least 2 gigabytes of RAM and your choice of storage medium.